isomerpages/moe-ahmadibrahimsec/_useful-info/School Canteen.md

 ---
 <h3>School Stalls</h3>

 There are currently 5 food stalls and 1 drink/snack stall at our school.
-One of the food stalls is selling halal noodles.

 <table style="width:100%">
 <tbody>
 <tr>